 If you need a super-bright bulb to light up a room, note that the relatively dim Hue shouldn’t be your go-to.
 Extras include a capable (if slightly convoluted) alarm and timer system, and a geofencing feature that turns lights off automatically when you leave, and on when you get back home.
 All of this works well enough, but some iffy design choices make interacting with the app more complicated than it needs to be.

 The other main issue I had with the Hue line was range.
 ZigBee devices typically have a range not much better Bluetooth, which makes it a curious choice for light bulbs that might well be in a different room from the bridge.
 In my case, a bridge just two rooms away would frequently fail to connect with the bulbs, often requiring me to retry color-change operations and to turn bulbs off and on multiple times before they worked.
 In many cases, one bulb would change while the other would not.
 Or one bulb in my setup would turn off while the other stayed on.
 Hue technically supports up to 50 bulbs on a hub, but getting them all within range of the bridge sounds functionally impossible.

 The bottom line: Hue has plenty of nifty tricks and works well in small environments (think a dorm room or studio apartment), but it just isn’t a viable solution for larger homes.

 (Editor’s note: Philips recently announced a portable color-LED lamp, the $100 Hue Go, but it won’t be available until June.)

-Philips Hue A19 (first-gen starter kit)
+Signify Philips Hue A19 (1st-gen starter kit)

 Limited range and a clunky mobile interface make Hue a tough sell amidst growing competition.